 In math the students learned to organize and graph the letters in their names.
 We compared and described the difference between each name.
 We had so much fun adding each student’s name and waiting to see who had the most and the least letters in their names.
 The students thought it was fun to count the number of letters in their names and find other classmates with the same number of letters in their names.
 Some other math activities the children participated in were recognizing single and double digit numbers by putting cards numbered 1-20 in numerical order, introduced to the number 70 & 80, simple adding to the numbers 10 with tubes, pattern making with colored X’s , and playing tic, tac, toe.

-In art, we painted with yarn, made thank you notes for our special visitors, made an x-ray of our hand and arm, yarn paintings, chalk drawings at the park, earth hand-paintings, and making masterpiece creations using repurposed recyclable items.
+In art, we painted with yarn, made an x-ray of our hand and arm, yarn paintings, chalk drawings, and made masterpiece creations using repurposed recyclable items.
 The two most popular activities were the masterpiece creations and the painting with yarn.
-The masterpiece creations were introduced during our Earth Day celebration.
-We gave the kids recyclable things like toilet paper rolls, paper towel rolls, tissue paper scraps, yarn scraps, popsicle sticks and much more.
+We talked about how we can do our part to help our earth by reusing, renewing and recycling.
+We gave the kids recyclable things like toilet paper rolls, paper towel rolls, tissue paper scraps, boxes, yarn scraps, popsicle sticks and much more.
 The kids used their imagination and created their own masterpieces.
 They were so proud of their end results.
-The other enjoyable activity was the painting with yarn.
+The other popular activity was the painting with yarn.
 The kids were so surprised at the control they had with the yarn.
 The children used the yarn as paintbrushes and created the most beautiful masterpieces!
 They were all truly so beautiful!!
 We thought they were all frame worthy.

 We are so delighted to have so many of you visit our blog!